A kernel-based method for Schr\"odinger bridges: Numerical experiments

 \section{Numerical experiments}

 Here we test our two algorithms through several numerical experiments.
 All of numerical examples below are implemented in PyTorch on a NVIDIA Tesla P100 GPU with 256GB memory.
 In particular, we use the library \texttt{torchsde} (Li \cite{li:2020}) in PyTorch for an SDE solver and the back propagation of neural SDEs.
+Part of the implementation used in the numerical experiments is available at \url{https://github.com/yumiharu-nakano/kernelSB}.